Borcey/ML-Feature_Selection/README.md

 ## Data

-- miRNA expression data derived from LUAD cohorts
+- miRNA expression data derived from TCGA-LUAD datasets
 - Data preprocessing and normalization are performed prior to feature selection
 - Raw and processed datasets are organized under the `data/` directory

-> Note: Due to data access policies, raw datasets may not be publicly shared.

 ---